my-cloud/ruthenium/src/node/README.md

 ## Prerequisites
 * A firewall port must be open.
 The port number will be the value of the `port` [program argument](#program-arguments).
-* If you want to [validate](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#validation) [blocks](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#block) or get an [income](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#income), you must be registered in the [Proof of Humanity](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#proof-of-humanity) registry with an Ethereum wallet address for which you are the owner of the private key.
+* In order to [validate](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#validation) [blocks](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#block) or get an [income](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#income), the node wallet address must be registered in the [Proof of Humanity](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#proof-of-humanity) registry.

 ## Launch
 At root level (ruthenium folder), run the node using the command `go run src/node/main.go` with the add of some [program argument](#program-arguments).
 For example: